hjhuney/An-Intro-to-Scala/README.md

 With that, let's get started.

-# Part 1: Download Scala
+# Part 1: Installation, Set-Up, and "Hello World"

 The first task is to download Scala.
 Admittedly, this can be one of the more challenging parts of the process.
 You'll need to go through several steps.
 If you're using Windows 10, I recommend the following tutorial on YouTube